-Beech woods are typical of the neighbouring countries, as far as the Alps, and further to the north, the coniferous forests appear: 'More occurs ecologically between the coast and the Veluwe than between the Veluwe and the Urals' (Constandse, A.K.
+Beech woods are typical of the neighbouring countries, as far as the Alps, and further to the north, the coniferous forests appear: 'From Amersfoort until the Urals the landscape is less surprising.'
+(Constandse, A.K.
 1967).
 Indeed, not all the area is covered with tree species with which we are familiar.
 It is the long-term potentials that are important.
 In the succession of overlapping ecosystems, this would be merely the natural and varied final stage (climax) with open areas for special vegetation and fauna, kept open by large grazers (Vera, F. 1997).